 Motional’s Technically Speaking series takes a deep dive into how our top team of engineers and scientists are making driverless vehicles a safe, reliable, and accessible reality.

 In Part 1, we introduced our approach to machine learning and how our Continuous Learning Framework allows us to train our autonomous vehicles faster.
 Part 2 discussed how we are building a world-class offline perception system to automatically label data sets.
-Part 3 announced Motional’s release of nuPlan, the world’s largest public dataset for prediction and planning.
+Part 3 announced Motional’s release of the nuPlan dataset, the world’s largest public dataset for prediction and planning.
 Part 4 explains how Motional uses multimodal prediction models to help reduce the unpredictability of human drivers.
 Part 5 looks at how closed-loop testing will strengthen Motional's planning function, making the ride safer and more comfortable for passengers.

 Building an autonomous vehicle (AV) capable of safely navigating its way through busy public roadways requires developing a high-performing perception system capable of quickly and accurately understanding what’s happening around the vehicle.